1992 San Diego Chargers season: Week 16: at Los Angeles Raiders

-A dominant first half propelled the Chargers to a playoff berth.
-After taking the opening kickoff, they drove 59 yards in 12 plays, with Bernstine converting a pair of third downs.
-Carney capped the drive with a 42-yard field goal, putting San Diego ahead to play.
-After a Raider three-and-out, the Chargers used up the remainder of the opening quarter, going 51 yards in 13 plays.
+After taking the opening kickoff, San Diego drove 59 yards in 12 plays, with Bernstine converting a pair of third downs.
+Carney capped the drive with a 42-yard field goal, putting San Diego ahead to stay.
+After a Raiders three-and-out, the Chargers used up the remainder of the opening quarter, going 51 yards in 13 plays.
 Humphries converted a 4th and inches with a quarterback sneak, but San Diego eventually settled for another field goal.
-Los Angeles failed to gain a first down on either of their next two possessions, and the Chargers took control with a pair of Humphries touchdown passes.
-On 3rd and 6 from the Raider 14, he hit Miller on an out pattern; the receiver eluded a tackler and turned up the right sideline to score.
-Next, Humphries found Lewis in stride inside the Raider 10 for a 50-yard touchdown.
+Los Angeles failed to gain a first down on either of its next two possessions, and the Chargers took control with a pair of Humphries touchdown passes.
+On 3rd and 6 from the Raiders 14, he hit Miller on an out pattern; the receiver eluded a tackler and turned up the right sideline to score.
+Next, Humphries found Lewis in stride inside the Raiders 10 for a 50-yard touchdown.
 Los Angeles responded by moving into Charger territory for the first time, but Byrd's one-handed interception ended the threat.
 Lewis's 20-yard reception on 3rd and 12 was the biggest play of the next drive, which ended with another Carney field goal.
 The Chargers led 23–0 at the break, having scored on all five of their first half possessions while holding the ball for over 20 minutes and outgaining the Raiders 233–30.

 The Charger defense continued their dominance into the 3rd quarter, forcing three further three-and-outs while Carney added another field goal.
-Los Angeles' backup quarterback Vince Evans threw two touchdowns in the latter stages, but San Diego responded each time.
-Seau's interception set up a short Bieniemy touchdown run, and Derrick Walker's 34-yard reception positioned Carney for a fifth field goal.
+Los Angeles's backup quarterback Vince Evans threw two touchdowns in the latter stages, but San Diego responded each time.
+Seau's interception set up a short Bieniemy touchdown run, and Walker's 34-yard reception positioned Carney for a fifth field goal.

 Byrd made his 42nd and final interception.
 All of these were with the Chargers, and remain a club record for a career.
-Carney's set a club record with five field goals in a single game.
-Due to a loss by Kansas City earlier in the day, San Diego moved into first place in the AFC West.
+Carney set a club record with five field goals in a single game.
+Due to a loss by Kansas City earlier in the day, San Diego moved into first place in the AFC West; the Chargers also clinched a playoff berth, their first since 1982.